Bay of Pigs Museum

 Life magazine cover of the Bay of Pigs

 Backstory and Context

-When word reached JFK about the captured troops, he immediately began to bargain with Castro on their release.
-It took almost two years for the US to convince Castro to release the prisoners.
-When the US offered Castro 53 million dollars in baby food and medicine, he finally released the prisoners.
-This event was a black eye for the JFK administration, as it showed that he failed in an attempt to bring an enemy to justice.
-However, JFK to retaliate in various attacks in Cuba following the release of the prisoners.
-(1)
+When word reached JFK about the captured troops, he immediately began to bargain with Castro for their release.
+It took almost two years for the US to compel Castro to release the prisoners.
+This was accomplished by offering Castro 53 million dollars in baby food and medicine.
+The Bay of Pigs event was a Black eye for the JFK administration, as it showed that he failed in an attempt to bring an enemy to justice.
+However, JFK retaliated against Cuba through various military operation following the release of the prisoners.

 The Bay of Pigs Museum honors those who were killed and those who were taken captive in this event.
 Artifacts from the Bay of Pigs incident are constantly being collected, described, and displayed here.
 It has been featured in several history and travel magazines.
-The museum was designed with the help of some of the men who were taken captive, so it is based on the actual accounts of what happened.
-(2)
+The museum was designed with the help of some of the men who were taken captive, so it is based on primary accounts of what happened.

-(2) "Bay of Pigs Museum History."
+"Bay of Pigs Museum History."
 Trip Historic.
 Accessed June 1, 2015. https://www.triphistoric.com/bay-of-pigs-museum-644.